gitshreevatsa/gitshreevatsa/README.md

 - 👋 Hi, I’m @gitshreevatsa
-- 👀 I’m interested in security and coding
+- 👀 I’m interested in ZK and Scaling solutions
-- 🌱 I’m currently learning different languages and frameworks and cybersecurity
+- 🌱 I’m currently learning different aspects of ZK stack, frameworks etc.
-- 💞️ I’m looking to collaborate on web development , security and projects of any kind for my experience
-- 📫 How to reach me vastas2002@gmail.com
+- 📫 How to reach me shreyaspadmakiran@gmail.com

 <!---
 gitshreevatsa/gitshreevatsa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.